-Effort for all trips landing GT-IFQ species was determined using the Southeast Fisheries Science Center's (SEFSC) coastal logbook records, which were available for 2007-2020.
-SEFSC coastal logbook data for 2021 were not available in time for release of this report.
+Effort for all trips landing GT-IFQ species was determined using the Southeast Fisheries Science Center's (SEFSC) coastal logbook records, which were available for 2007-20226.
 The number of trips, average trip length, average landings of GT-IFQ species per trip, and average total landings per trip are analyzed by gear (Table 20).
 Note that values are not adjusted for misidentified species (e.g., gag as black grouper).
 Vertical line (VL) gear included all types of vertical gear (e.g., hand lines, bandit reels, hook and line, etc.), as well as miscellaneous gear (e.g., spearfishing).
 The longline gear category (LL) does not include any other gear.
 Differences in effort may be influenced by gear and region.
-Due to the multispecies nature of the reef fish fishery, effort data on a share category may also be influenced by the targeted species for each trip.
+Due to the multi-species nature of the reef fish fishery, effort data on a share category may also be influenced by the targeted species for each trip.
 This information was not utilized, as the analysis was by share category and not by species.